SLAS Graduate Education Fellowship Grant

 Read or Hear More About the Previous Grant Recipients

 The student’s Primary Research Investigator or Mentor (or someone at the educational institution) will need to apply on behalf of the student.
 As part of the application process, the student will be asked to provide detailed information on their research project.
-Students – share this link to apply!
+Students – Link to apply will be live soon!

 Eligibility Requirements

-Program eligibility is limited to educational organizations and academic institutions that offer graduate degree programs related to quantitative biosciences and/or life sciences R&D. Student candidates are not eligible to apply for these Grants directly.
-The application must come from the candidate student’s academic institution.
+Program eligibility is limited to educational organizations and academic institutions that offer graduate degree programs related to high throughput screening, quantitative biosciences and/or drug discovery.
+Student candidates are not eligible to apply for these Grants directly.
+The application must come from the candidate student’s educational organization.

 Information for Applicant Educational Organizations